doc22940/design-system-sketch-file/README.md

 # Design-system-sketch-file
-A repository for the Design System Components Sketch file
+A repository for the [Design System Components](https://github.com/govau/design-system-components) Sketch file.
+To see more of the Design System, view the [documentation website](https://designsystem.gov.au/).

 ## 🌵 Contributing